PX4/PX4-user_guide/en/hardware/board_support_guide.md

    Board needs to pass acceptance criteria to ensure quality of parts and assembly.
 1. A clear and easy way to contact customer support for customers.
    One or more of the following is accepted:
-   - Slack channel presence
+   - PX4 Discord server presence
    - Support email
    - Phone number

-1. Point of contact (PoC) for the PX4 maintainers (direct email or available in Slack/Forum/Github)
+2. Point of contact (PoC) for the PX4 maintainers (direct email or available in Slack/Forum/Github)
-1. The board needs to use the [PX4 bootloader protocol](https://github.com/PX4/PX4-Autopilot/tree/main/platforms/nuttx/src/bootloader).
+3. The board needs to use the [PX4 bootloader protocol](https://github.com/PX4/PX4-Autopilot/tree/main/platforms/nuttx/src/bootloader).
    For more information on bootloaders see: [PX4 Nuttx Porting Guide > Bootloader](../hardware/porting_guide_nuttx.md#bootloader).
-1. Adequate documentation, which includes, but is not limited to:
+4. Adequate documentation, which includes, but is not limited to:

     - A complete pinout made available publicly that maps PX4 pin definitions to:
       1. Microcontroller pins
       2. Physical external connectors
     - A block diagram or full schematic of the main components (sensors, power supply, etc.) that allows to infer software requirements and boot order
     - A manual of the finished product detailing its use
-1. There must be a dedicated webpage for the board with PX4, which lists the features and limitations for usage with PX4, and includes or links to the above described documentation.
+5. There must be a dedicated webpage for the board with PX4, which lists the features and limitations for usage with PX4, and includes or links to the above described documentation.

 ## Board Support Categories